Futsch1/medTimer/README.md

 Stay In Control of Your Medications with MedTimer

-MedTimer is a medication reminder app designed to help you manage your medications effectively and with full control of your sensitive data.
+MedTimer is an open-source medication reminder app designed to help you manage your medications effectively and with full control of your sensitive data.

 Flexible & Personalized Reminders: